Kuranishi and Teichm\"uller: Finiteness properties in the K ahler setting

-\begin{proof} Let $\mathcal X\to K_0$ be the Kuranishi family.
-We assume that $K_0$ is small enough so that it only contains K\"ahler points.
+\begin{proof} We assume that $K_0$ is small enough so that it only contains K\"ahler points.
 We also assume that $K_0$ is reduced, replacing it with its reduction if necessary.
-Take $\X_1=\X$ and $\X_2=X_0$ seen as a family over the point $\{J_0\}$.
+Take $\X_1=\mathscr{K}_0$ and $\X_0=X_0$ seen as a family over the point $\{J_0\}$.
 Let $E'$ be the subset of $K_0$ corresponding to complex structures $J$ in the same $\D$-orbit that $J_0$.
+Now, $E'$ is a subset of $K_0$ which does not contain any continuous path by Fischer-Grauert Theorem, see \cite[Lemma 5]{ENS} for the convenient geometric reformulation.
+So it contains at most a countable number of points.
 Since we are only interested in what happens close to $J_0$, we may replace $E'$ with its intersection with a compact neighborhood of $J_0$ in $K_0$.
 Then for each $J\in E'$, choose some element $f_J$ of $\D$ mapping $J_0$ onto it.
 Set $E=\{J_0\}\times E'$ and let $\mathcal Z$ be the cycles corresponding to the graphs of the $f_J$.
 Apply Proposition \ref{Liebprop}.
-We conclude that $\mathcal Z$ meets a finite number of irreducible components of the cycle space of $X_0\times\X$, say $\mathcal C_1$,..., $\mathcal C_p$.
+We conclude that $\mathcal Z$ meets a finite number of irreducible components of the cycle space of $X_0\times\mathscr{K}_0$, say $\mathcal C_1$,..., $\mathcal C_p$.